 “I know exactly why you kidnapped and deported that poor little Chinese boy…”

 “What is she talking about, Frank?”

 “I know about you and Frank.
 I’ve seen it, Arman.
 I’ve seen it on video.”

 “I’ve seen him blowing your tiny little cock, Arman.
 I’ve seen you on top of him, pounding away in your throes…”

-The POTUS’s eyes widened.
+The POTUS’ eyes widened.

 “…And don’t think I am making this up.
 Like I said, I have seen it.
 It’s on video and I have it.
 You are so stupid, Arman.
 You authorized all your spies and surveillance, but it never dawned on you that those same assholes would turn around and spy on you.
 You are an idiot.
 My father warned me about you.
 He said, ‘Princess, you are making a big mistake marrying the dipshit goy.’
 And he was right.
-You’re nothing but an ignorant fool—a fool with his finger on the nuke button.”
+You’re nothing but an ignorant jackass—a jackass with his finger on the nuke button.”

 Tibbles eyes filled with tears.

 “Don’t think I am going to let you get away with genocide, Arman.
 I have the video, and soon the Russians will have it too…”

 The president closed his eyes and shook his head.
 “She has no idea what she’s done.”